kubernetes-sigs/kueue/site/content/en/docs/concepts/cluster_queue.md

 The list of candidates is sorted based on the following preference checks for
 tie-breaking:
-- workloads from other cluster queues
+- workloads from other cluster queues,
-- workloads with the lowest priority
+- workloads with the lowest priority,
-- workloads which run the shortest
+- workloads which got admitted the most recently.

 #### Targets